RomainBlancMathieu/TIM/README.md

 ```main.py tree.nwk connections.tsv [ALL, POS, NEG]``` will ... <br />
 ```downstream.py``` ... <br />

+## Output files
+taxaNotInNCBI.txt : list taxa's name in your connection file that were not found in the NCBI taxonomy <br />

 ## List of reference and script files
 ### Scripts